-T. JEFFERSON CUNNINGHAM III is 68 and has been a director since 2001.
+T. JEFFERSON CUNNINGHAM III is 69 and has been a director since 2001.

 Mr. Cunningham is a director of M&T Bank, was a member of its Community Reinvestment Act Committee and is a member and the chairman of M&T Bank's Directors Advisory Council-Hudson Valley Division.
-He assumed his positions with M&T Bank Corporation and M&T Bank upon M&T Bank Corporation's acquisition of Premier National Bancorp, Inc. ("Premier") on February 9, 2001.
-From 1994 through February 9, 2001, Mr. Cunningham served as chairman of the board and chief executive officer of Premier and its bank subsidiary, Premier National Bank, and of Premier's predecessor, Hudson Chartered Bancorp, Inc. Mr. Cunningham is, and has been since prior to 2006, chairman and chief executive officer of Magnolia Capital Management, Ltd., a registered investment adviser.
+He assumed these positions with M&T Bank Corporation and M&T Bank upon M&T Bank Corporation's acquisition of Premier National Bancorp, Inc. ("Premier") on February 9, 2001.
+In 2011, Mr. Cunningham also became a member of M&T Bank's Trust and Investment Committee.
+From 1994 through February 9, 2001, he served as chairman of the board and chief executive officer of Premier and its bank subsidiary, Premier National Bank, and of Premier's predecessor, Hudson Chartered Bancorp, Inc. Mr. Cunningham is, and has been since prior to 2006, chairman and chief executive officer of Magnolia Capital Management, Ltd., a registered investment adviser.
 He is also a trustee of Boscobel Restoration, Inc., a trustee of Open Space Institute and an advisory director of the Hudson River Valley Greenway Communities Council.